-The Banco de España’s mission is to achieve price stability and financial stability, to support stable economic growth.
-Through its analysis, it also contributes to other economic policy-making.
+The Banco de España’s mission is to achieve price stability and financial stability in order to support stable economic growth.
+The Bank’s analysis also contributes to other economic policy-making.

 The Banco de España performs its functions through its governing bodies and its Directorates General.

-It has two head offices in Madrid and 15 branches located throughout Spain.
+It has two head offices in Madrid and 15 branch offices across Spain.

-The Banco de España is subject to the Law on Transparency in relation to those of its activities that are subject to administrative law.
-It is required to publish certain information on these activities on its Transparency Portal and to answer requests for information from the general public.
-Transparency is a mechanism to enable people to know how the decisions that affect them are made.
+Some of the Banco de España’s activities are subject to the Law on Transparency.
+The Bank must publish certain information about these activities on its Transparency Portal and answer requests for information from the general public.
+Transparency is a mechanism for informing people about how the decisions that affect them are made.

 Interested in learning what it is like to work at a central bank?
 Want to join our team?
 In this section you can read about the values that set us apart and the opportunities we offer.
 You can also find out about our recruitment processes and the specifics of the different announcements.

-The international cooperation activity of the Banco de España is considered a valuable instrument for achieving its goals in terms of monetary and financial stability.
-It is developed through the creation of stable partnerships with financial institutions which share these same objectives and is materialized through the exchange of experiences and knowledge and in the dissemination of central banking best practices.
-These activities are carried out through the coordinated action of experts from all areas of the Banco de España, who cooperate in the international technical cooperation activities and projects.
+The Banco de España’s international cooperation activity is a valuable instrument for achieving its monetary and financial stability goals, through which it forges lasting partnerships with financial institutions that share the same objectives.
+These activities are founded on exchanging experiences and knowledge and disseminating best central banking practices, and are carried out through coordinated action by Banco de España experts engaged in international technical cooperation activities and projects.